bibanon/bibanon/Stories/Oral-Hygiene.md

 So one day, an /a/non decided to try it out for himself.
 And soon, he became dubbed **The Oral Hygiene Bro**: *He who brushes his imouto's teeth*.

-The anon's tripcode was [OHB !!5jOMMVk3LQU](http://archive.moe/a/search/tripcode/%21%215jOMMVk3LQU/), and later, [OHB !!dQ+KUKcTx4n.](https://archive.moe/a/search/tripcode/!!dQ%2BKUKcTx4n/)
+The anon's tripcode was [OHB !!5jOMMVk3LQU](http://desuarchive.org/a/search/tripcode/%21%215jOMMVk3LQU/), and later, [OHB !!dQ+KUKcTx4n.](https://desuarchive.org/a/search/tripcode/!!dQ%2BKUKcTx4n/)

-> **Note:** It is a BASC tradition to archive the comments and Q&A discussions of a story, so try and grab those from the tripcodes above.
+> **Note:** The tripcodes above linked to Desuarchive contain additional components of the story (that will be migrated over eventually).
+We also aim to archive the comments and Q&A discussions of a story.

 ## Background